Switch Mode

 –What’s wrong?

-Narrowing his eyes, Suho stared at the gap.
-He was sure the others had closed it properly when they left…
+Frowning, I stared at the gap.
+I was sure the team members had closed it properly when they left…

-He reached for the knob and slowly pulled it open.
-The door swung silently, revealing the hallway still lit up beyond.
-Turning his head left and right, he scanned the area—but there was no one else around.
+I grasped the handle and slowly pulled it open.
+The door opened silently, revealing the corridor still lit by overhead lights.
+I turned my head left and right to scan the area, but no one was around.

 –Seo Suho?